FrankYeah/Front-Enter/README.md

 https://frankyeah.github.io/Front-Enter/index.html

 ## Description:
-Front-Enter provides comprehensive information for novice, except for data search, user can classify article by hot tag. user can choose suitable article by testing, Front-End skill tree also provided.
+Front-Enter provides comprehensive information for user, user can classify article by hot tag. and choose suitable article from testing, Front-End skill tree also be provided.

 - Developed only by HTML, CSS, plain JavaScript.
 - Create member login from Firebase Authentication, including access authority.